pallavithegod/Anti-Prod/README.md

 - ⚡ First popup can appear right after install (test mode with `delayInMinutes`).
 - 🎲 Randomized anti-motivational messages inside popup.
 - 🔗 Quick links to **Instagram, Facebook, Twitter/X** that open in new tabs.
-- ❌ “Dismiss” button to close popup if you’re resisting temptation.
+- ❌ No “Dismiss” button to ensure that your temptations make you non-productive.